-The IRS has determined that an individual materially participates in business activities if she does so on a "regular, continuous, and substantial basis."
-An owner who doesn't participate in the business can't deduct losses to the same extent as a business owner who does materially participate in the business if it's determined that her participation is not material.
+The IRS has determined that an individual materially participates in business activities if they do so on a "regular, continuous, and substantial basis."
+An owner who doesn't participate in the business can't deduct losses to the same extent as a business owner who does materially participate in the business.

 How Material Participation Is Determined

-Material participation is determined for each year.
-The IRS has seven tests to determine material participation in the activities of the business, using both time worked and type of work.
+Material participation is determined separately for each tax year.
+The IRS has several tests to determine material participation in the activities of the business, using both time worked and type of work.

-- Based on all facts and circumstances, the taxpayer participates in the activity on a regular, continuous, and substantial basis during the year.
-However, this test only applies if the taxpayer works at least 100 hours in the activity, if no one else works more hours than the taxpayer in the activity, and no one else receives compensation for managing the activity.
+Time Worked.
+You can be considered to materially participate in the business if you work on a regular, continuous, and substantial basis during the year, at least 100 hours in the activity, if no one else works more hours than the taxpayer in the activity, and no one else receives compensation for managing the activity.

 Determining whether a business owner's participation in the day-to-day activities of the business affects that owner's personal taxes.
-His taxes are particularly affected if the business has a loss in any given year.
+The owner's taxes are particularly affected if the business has a loss in any given year.

 The IRS looks at both at-risk limits and passive activity limits (material participation) to see if these business losses are in excess.
 An excess business loss is an amount by which the total deductions for a business are greater than the gross income (as calculated by the IRS) and gains (capital gains) plus $250,000 (or $500,000 in the case of a joint return).

 The tax regulations for business losses, these excess loss calculations, and the reporting of losses are complicated.
 If your business has a loss for the year, be sure to get help from a tax professional to make sure you get the full amount of any tax deductions you're entitled to, but not more than you can take.

 This article focuses on material participation and passive activity loss rules.
 For more information on at-risk rules and more detailed information about material participation and passive activity rules, see IRS Publication 925 Passive Activity and At-Risk Rules.